Sensitivity Analysis on the Sphere and a Spherical ANOVA Decomposition: A spherical ANOVA decomposition and its properties

 The aim of this paper is to construct a spherical ANOVA decomposition of the form~\eqref{eq:anova_xi_sphere}, which combines a decomposition into ANOVA terms with the decomposition into parity parts.
 In Section~\ref{sec:parity} we showed that the terms $\AA_{\bm u}$ should be odd in all directions $i\in \bm u$.
 This means that with the operator $\AA_{\bm u}$ we could only represent functions $f$, which have non-zero spherical ANOVA terms only for $\bm u$ with $\bm \xi=(\bm 1_{\bm u},\bm 0_{\bm u^c})$.
 We also include even parts of the function $f$ in our decomposition in Definition~\ref{def:spherical_anova_final}.
 We analyze these parts here in more detail.
 If the function $f$ is a sum of terms, which are odd in all direction, the Definition~\ref{def:spherical_anova_final} coincides with the decomposition, which we would expect from the classical ANOVA decomposition: Consider for example

-for more details about the calculations see~\ref{sec:app1}.
+for more details about the calculations see Appendix~\ref{sec:app1}.
 We marked in Figure~\ref{fig:diagram} all the terms, which are odd in all directions.
 We do not need to do anything else for these terms.

 But as soon as some even term is involved, we run into challenges.
-We begin with an easy example which shows the problems of the underlying dependence of the variables on the sphere. \begin{example} Let the function be $f(\x) = x_1^2$, which is a pure even function, which depends only on $x_1$, but due to the fact that $\sum_{i=1}^d x_i^2 = 1$ on the sphere, the operators $P_{\bm u}$ applied to this function give \begin{small}
+We begin with an easy example which shows the problems of the underlying dependence of the variables on the sphere.